dabeaz/ply/README.md

 ==========

 PLY consists of two files : lex.py and yacc.py.
-These are contained within the 'ply' directory which may also be used as a Python package.
+These are contained within the `ply` directory which may also be used as a Python package.
-To use PLY, simply copy the 'ply' directory to your project and import lex and yacc from the associated 'ply' package.
+To use PLY, simply copy the `ply` directory to your project and import lex and yacc from the associated `ply` package.
 For example:

 ```python
 from .ply import lex